 To be in disharmony with the brethren throws us into turmoil and can lead

-- Resource Note 1: What Is The Joseph Smith
+- See Informational Note at the end of this outline: What Is The Joseph Smith

 Translation of the Bible?

 Humility & Baptism.

 The 2nd Beatitude (not found in KJV).
 "Yea, blessed